 The scintillator film with the thickness of 0.2 nm, was based on polydimethylsiloxane (PDMS) containing gadolinium oxysulphide doped with terbium (Gd2O2S:Tb) and was deposited on top of the PS film, thus, resulting in the layered structure depicted in Fig. 2.12 (Alberto Taffelli, 2023).

-The fabricated MoS2 detector then underwent X-ray testing to test its sensitivity under direct radiation.
-The active channel was constantly biased under Vbias = 5 V. The X-rays were generated by a tungsten anode (WKα = 59 keV) operated at peak voltages of 40, 100, 150, 195 kV filtered with 3 mm of copper.
-The radiation was preformed in the form of periodic pulses of 20 s in the on-regime and 40 s in the off-regime.
+The fabricated MoS2 detector then underwent X-ray testing to test its sensitivity.
+The active channel was constantly biased under Vbias = 5 V. The X-rays were generated by a tungsten anode (WKα = 59 keV) operated at peak voltages of 40, 100, 150, 195 kV filtered with 3 mm of copper to remove the low-energy part of the spectrum.
+The radiation was peformed in the form of periodic pulses of 20 s in the on-regime and 40 s in the off-regime.
 The X-ray response of the MoS2 detector was measured both with and without the scintillator film placed on top of the detector.
 The PS layer on top of MoS2 was estimated to absorb less than 0.01 % of the incident radiation, therefore, it was not supposed to deteriorate the obtained data from the active channel (Alberto Taffelli, 2023).

 Consequently, the photoresponse exhibited an increase of up to three times when incorporating the scintillator film onto the detector.
 The amplification was ascribed to the generation of additional visible photon from the scintillator through indirect X-ray photoconversion.
 Furthermore, the MoS2 detector consistently demonstrated a photoresponse to incoming X-rays over subsequent irradiation cycles, which indicated the reproducibility of the measurements (Alberto Taffelli, 2023).